 Actual fabric consumption is an important issue to earn maximum profit from an order.
-But, there’s some key factors which directly affect on fabric consumptions and inspires to increase garments cost.
+But, some key factors directly affect fabric consumptions and inspire to increase garments cost.
 As its importance on garments manufacturing business, today I will discuss those important factors in this article.

 Factors affecting Fabric Consumption: